brandon-a/personal-website/index.md

 # About Me

 Hi, I'm Brandon, I'm a Computer Scientist seeking an internship in Software Engineering.
-I've always been passionate about computers and it has driven me to learn more about them and has brought me to love creating things with code.
+I am skilled in Java and C++ and I have experience in Scala, Python, Javascript, and Swift.
+I am currently working on a Chrome Extention to enhance the functionality of SJSU's class registration portal.

 # Education